ninjakx/ninjakx/README.md

 <details>
 <summary>Projects Ideas</summary>
-These are some of the projects I am interested in/working at:
+These are some of the projects I am interested in/working on:

 - Character Person Tagging System for movies:
 I have hard time in keeping the names in my mind.
 I want to automate this process by allowing it to scrap all the images of the characters from the google image api and then train a face detection model on those data.
 On video stream It will show me the name on the screen after detecting the characters.